 In this article, Paul McCormack takes a look at the Leaving Cert Higher Level English papers and breaks down exactly what you need to cover with tips on what to focus on and the depth required.
-You can download a PowerPoint of the Masterplan at the bottom of this article.

 If you want to be a good writer, you need to concentrate not just on what you say, but also on how you say it.